-- Analyze cause and effect.

-- Compare and contrast to identify similarities and differences.

-- Summarize data.

-- Draw conclusions.

-- Make predictions.

 - Analyze media content (images, political cartoons, ads, etc.).

 - Analyze primary and secondary sources.

 - Consider divergent viewpoints.

 - Identify bias and differentiate between fact and opinion.

 - Organize data in a variety of ways.

 - Read maps, charts, graphs, and tables.

 - Pose informed questions.

 - Avoid plagiarism.

 - Evaluate the validity of a source.

 - Identify patterns and trends.

 - Synthesize information from a variety of sources.

 - Organize ideas in a logical way.

 - Support ideas with evidence.

 - Give an effective presentation.

 - Participate in a discussion.

 - State an opinion and defend it with supporting evidence.

 - Write an essay.

 - Take into account cultural influences.